How to Find Stunning Patterns for Packaging Design

 - Add text to your brand’s typeface of choice.

-- Include your logo in its original, minified or monogram version.
+- Include your logo design in its original, minified or monogram version.

 - You can also add individual graphics like illustrations to enhance and customize pre-designed patterns.